run-llama/llama_index/README.md

 That's where **LlamaIndex** comes in.
 LlamaIndex is a "data framework" to help you build LLM apps.
 It provides the following tools:

-- Offers **data connectors** to ingest your existing data sources and data formats (APIs, PDFs, docs, SQL, etc.)
+- Offers **data connectors** to ingest your existing data sources and data formats (APIs, PDFs, docs, SQL, etc.).
 - Provides ways to **structure your data** (indices, graphs) so that this data can be easily used with LLMs.
 - Provides an **advanced retrieval/query interface over your data**: Feed in any LLM input prompt, get back retrieved context and knowledge-augmented output.
 - Allows easy integrations with your outer application framework (e.g. with LangChain, Flask, Docker, ChatGPT, anything else).